Block Interpolation: A Framework for Tight Exponential-Time Counting Complexity: Introduction

 \subsection{Hardness via polynomial interpolation}

-The bounds in \cite{DBLP:journals/talg/DellHMTW14} are obtained via polynomial interpolation, which is arguably \emph{the} most prominent technique for non-parsimonious reductions between counting problems, see \cite{JVW90,HusfeldtTaslaman,DBLP:journals/talg/DellHMTW14,DBLP:conf/iwpec/Hoffmann10,DBLP:journals/siamcomp/Vadhan01,DBLP:conf/tamc/CaiLX09,L86}.
+The lower bounds in \cite{DBLP:journals/talg/DellHMTW14} are obtained via polynomial interpolation, one of the most prominent techniques for non-parsimonious reductions between counting problems \cite{L86,JVW90,DBLP:journals/siamcomp/Vadhan01,DBLP:conf/tamc/CaiLX09,DBLP:conf/iwpec/HusfeldtT10,DBLP:conf/iwpec/Hoffmann10,DBLP:journals/talg/DellHMTW14}.
 To illustrate this technique, and for the purposes of further exposition, let us reduce counting \emph{perfect matchings} to counting \emph{matchings} (that are not necessarily perfect), using a standard argument similar to \cite{DBLP:journals/siamcomp/Vadhan01}.
-In the following, let $G$ be a graph with $n$ vertices. \begin{description} \item [{Step~1~\textendash ~Interpolation:}] For $k\in\mathbb{N}$, let $m_{k}$ denote the number of matchings with exactly $k$ unmatched vertices in $G$.
+In the following, let $G$ be a graph with $n$ vertices.
+We wish to obtain the number of perfect matchings in $G$ by querying an oracle for counting matchings in arbitrary graphs. \begin{description} \item [{Step~1~\textendash ~Set up interpolation:}] For $k\in\mathbb{N}$, let $m_{k}$ denote the number of matchings with exactly $k$ unmatched vertices in $G$.
 In particular, $m_{0}$ is equal to the number of perfect matchings in $G$.
-Define the polynomial
+For an indeterminate $x$, define a polynomial $\mu$ via

-and observe that its constant coefficient is equal to $m_{0}$.
-Since $\mu$ has maximum degree $n$, we could use Lagrange interpolation to recover all its coefficients (and $m_{0}$ in particular) if we were given the evaluations of $\mu$ at $n+1$ distinct input points. \item [{Step~2~\textendash ~Gadgets:}] We show how to evaluate $\mu(t)$ at points $t\in\mathbb{N}$ by a reduction to counting matchings: For $t\in\mathbb{N}$, define a graph $G_{t}$ from $G$ by adding, for each $v\in V(G)$, a \emph{gadget} consisting of $t-1$ fresh vertices adjacent to $v$.
-Then it can be checked that $\mu(t)$ is equal to the number of matchings in $G_{t}$: Each matching in $G$ with exactly $k$ unmatched vertices can be extended to $t^{k}$ matchings in $G_{t}$ by possibly including gadget edges at unmatched vertices. \end{description} That is, by evaluating $\mu(t)$ for all $t\in\{1,\ldots,n+1\}$ via gadgets and an oracle for counting matchings, we can use Lagrange interpolation to obtain $m_{0}$.
-This proves the $\sharpP$-hardness of counting matchings by reduction from counting perfect matchings.
+and observe that its degree is $n$.
+Hence, we could use Lagrange interpolation to recover all its coefficients if we were given the evaluations of $\mu$ at $n+1$ distinct input points.
+In particular, this would give us the constant coefficient $m_{0}$, which counts the number of perfect matchings in $G$.

+\item [{Step~2~\textendash ~Evaluate the polynomial with gadgets:}] We can evaluate $\mu(t)$ at points $t\in\mathbb{N}\setminus \{0\}$ by a reduction to counting matchings: For $t\in\mathbb{N}$ with $t\geq1$, define a graph $G_{t}$ from $G$ by adding, for each vertex $v\in V(G)$, a \emph{gadget} that consists of an independent set of $t-1$ fresh vertices together with edges from all of these vertices to $v$.
+Then it can be checked that $\mu(t)$ is equal to the number of matchings in $G_{t}$: Each matching in $G$ with exactly $k$ unmatched vertices can be extended to $t^{k}$ matchings in $G_{t}$ by including up to one gadget edge at each unmatched vertex. \end{description}

+In summary, by evaluating the polynomial $\mu(t)$ for all $t\in\{1,\ldots,n+1\}$ via gadgets and an oracle for counting matchings in $G_{t}$, we can use Lagrange interpolation to obtain $m_{0}$.
+This gives a polynomial-time Turing reduction from counting perfect matchings to counting matchings, transferring the $\sharpP$-hardness of the former problem to the latter.